ethantw/fibre.js/README.md

 ```

 ## Fibre.fn.wrap()
-The `wrap()` method wraps an assigned node round the matched text in the given context.
+The method wraps an assigned node round the matched text in the given context.

 ### Syntax
 ```javascript